universal-credit-system/wallet/README.md

 ./install.sh
 ```

-Once you have installed ucs you can run the UCS Client just like you would executed any other script:
+Once you have installed ucs you can run the UCS program just like you would executed any other script:
 ```
 ./ucs_client.sh
 ```

 ## How to install on ANDROID
 **If you would like to run the script on ANDROID, you need a shell that you can access from where you can install and run the script.
 There are apps which allow you even to install a full linux within.
 We suggest that you use TERMUX for a simple shell access without installing a operating system inside the app.
 You can find TERMUX on the Google PlayStore.
-If you decide to use TERMUX you can use below commands for installation.
-Please note that if you are using any other app the command for installing a package might be different from.
+If you decide to use TERMUX you can use below commands for installation; it's very easy.
+Please note that if you are using any other app the command for installing a package might be different.
 The same applies if you have installed a linux operating system within one of the apps.
 This means that in both cases you have to change `pkginstall` to the command of the packaging tool your app/operating system is using!**

 To install the programs that are required for UCS just type the following into command prompt:
 ```